KannonZenetism/zenetist-spiral-vault/README.md

 **Zenetist Custom License (ZCL-1.0)**
 See [`LICENSE.txt`](./LICENSE.txt) for full terms of structural use and source-aligned engagement.

-> “Form flows from Source.
+> “Form flows from Aion.
 > Power bows to Origin.
-> Only Truth endures the Unknown.”
+> Only Veracity endures the Unknown.”

 ---